Dr Ramon Harvey

 Dr Abdallah Rothman

-Programme Lead, Islamic Psychology Diploma
+Programme Lead, PGCertHE in Islam and Psychology

 Dr Abdallah Rothman holds an MA in Psychology from Antioch University and a PhD in Psychology from Kingston University London.
 His clinical practice as well as his academic research focus on approaching counselling and psychotherapy from within an Islamic paradigm and establishing an indigenous Islamic theoretical orientation to human psychology that is grounded in the knowledge of the soul from the Islamic tradition.
 In addition to his academic training he has studied privately with a number of traditional Islamic scholars throughout the Muslim world.
 Dr Abdallah is visiting professor of psychology at Zaim University Istanbul, International Islamic University Islamabad, and Al-Neelain University Khartoum and co-founder, along with Professor Malik Badri, of the International Association of Islamic Psychology.